GARbINURCODE/TranslatorBot/README.md

     Nota bene: the bot translates messages it both ways: from the 1st language to the 2nd one and from the 2nd language to the 1st one.
 > **Note:** The bot is still in development.
 There are a lot of problems
 > in translating from Japanese and Russian.
-We`d reccoemend you not to use them.
+We`d recommemend you not to use them.
 ## Usage
 - [googletrans-py](https://cloud.google.com/translate/docs/setup)
 - [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI)